jasoncale/opensit/README.md

 * Open a [pull request](https://help.github.com/articles/using-pull-requests)
 * Another developer will then review your changes, and give them the thumbs up or offer some comments.
 * If you want push a work in progress, that's fine, but mark it as so e.g. "[WIP] New comments system"
 * Once reviewed and ok'ed, your changes will be merged into master.
-Celebrate.
+Rejoice.
 * Remember to add tests!

 If you find a security issue please don't create a public issue - email hello@opensit.com with details so that we can do our best to minimise any problems.